andykee/lentil/docs/user/fundamentals/planes.rst

 A pupil is defined by the following required parameters:

-* :attr:`~lentil.Pupil.focal_length` - The effective focal length (in meters)
+* ``focal_length`` - The effective focal length (in meters)
   represented by the pupil
-* :attr:`~lentil.Pupil.pixelscale` - Defines the physical sampling of each
-  pixel in the discretely sampled attributes described below
+* ``pixelscale`` - Defines the physical sampling of each pixel in the discretely sampled attributes described below

 Discreetly sampled pupil attributes can also be specified:

-* :attr:`~lentil.Pupil.amplitude` - Defines the relative electric field
-  amplitude transmission through the pupil
+* ``ampltiude`` - Defines the relative electric field amplitude transmission through the pupil
-* :attr:`~lentil.Pupil.opd` - Defines the optical path difference that a wavefront experiences when propagating through the pupil.
+* ``opd`` - Defines the optical path difference that a wavefront experiences when propagating through the pupil.
-* :attr:`~lentil.Pupil.mask` - Defines the binary mask over which the pupil data is valid.
-If `mask` is 2-dimensional, the pupil is assumed to be monolithic.
-If `mask` is 3-dimensional, the pupil is assumed to be segmented with the segment masks allocated along the first dimension.
-If mask is not provided, it is automatically created as needed from the nonzero values in :attr:`~lentil.Pupil.amplitude`.
+* ``mask`` - Defines the binary mask over which the pupil data is valid.
+If ``mask`` is 2-dimensional, the pupil is assumed to be monolithic.
+If ``mask`` is 3-dimensional, the pupil is assumed to be segmented with the segment masks allocated along the first dimension.
+If mask is not provided, it is automatically created as needed from the nonzero values in ``amplitude``.

 .. note::